FREQUENTLY ASKED QUESTIONS

 Please know that I do not consider myself an expert; I am still learning so much about food photography and styling and the learning process for me is never ending.
 However I will try and share what I DO know as I get asked so often, I truly hope it's helpful :).

-- Invest in your learning!
+Invest in your learning!
 I invested in my learning and attended a group class and then subsequently a 1-2-1 class, both were immensely helpful and allowed me to take my skills to the next level.
-Consequently, I currently teach both 1-2-1 and group classes as well as an online food photography course to help those interested in improving their skills do just that.
+Consequently, I currently teach 1-2-1 and group classes as well as an online food photography course to help those interested in improving their skills do just that.
 If you feel you have reached a plateau in your photography and styling, please do get in touch or check out my food photography workshops page for more details.
 You can also check my testimonial page to get a sense of what previous attendees made of my workshops.

 I share some more food photography tips in the numerous interviews I have done on other blogs and websites.
 You can find the links to all of these interviews in the next section further down.

 4. How do you make a living as a food blogger?

 I wrote a blog post with some basic ideas here.
 It is worth a quick read ,).
 But in summary it's important not to put your eggs in one basket and make sure that you have a number of different income sources.
-For me this consists of sponsored blog posts, sponsored social media posts, prop styling and food photography assignments, recipe development work, hosting supperclubs as well as vegan cooking classes.
-I also teach food photography and coach those keen to grow their instagram following.
+Personally, I make a living by teaching food photography and food styling workshops, photographing and styling work for clients, sponsored posts, selling ebooks and coaching fellow foodbloggers on their instagram strategy.
 It is a lot to keep on top of, but I love it all!